-Brand empathy is about more than crafting ultra-specific customer segments, or understanding customer needs; it’s about truly putting yourself in your customers’ shoes and trying to understand how they see the world.
+Brand empathy is about more than crafting ultra-specific customer segments and buyer personas, or understanding customer needs; it’s about truly putting yourself in your customers’ shoes and trying to understand how they see the world.
 In ecommerce, communicating genuine brand empathy is crucial to connecting with your customers on an emotional level and establishing a genuine human connection.

 The ugly truth?
 A lot of brands are doing it wrong.

 Empathetic marketing, also called empathy-based marketing, is a marketing philosophy that aims to take the point of view of the customer and understand their feelings, emotions, and motivations.
 An empathetic marketing approach involves talking to customers, listening to their thoughts and feelings, observing how they use your product, and integrating all this into a cohesive perspective that puts you in their place.

 According to a Forrester report, 65% of B2B customers say they receive too much messaging from businesses—most of it deemed useless.
 And another article from MarketingWeek states that only 30% of marketers and advertisers demonstrate a high level of empathy in their marketing communications.

 We’ve seen plenty of examples of companies that have missed the mark in this regard, notably Pepsi’s 2017 “Live for Now” campaign featuring Kendall Jenner.
 Retailers pour tons of resources into building comprehensive customer journeys from start to finish, so why the disconnect?
 Brand empathy requires a conscious effort to engage with customers at every step: online, on the shelf, at checkout, and post-purchase.

 11 Examples of Empathetic Brands

 The good news is, many brands have accepted the challenge of building a bridge of empathy between themselves and their customers (and their employees) and are nailing it!

 1. eBay: Up & Running